PierreBarrat/TreeKnit.jl/docs/src/opttrees.md

 ## The `SplitGraph` object

-Once the trees reduced to their naive MCCs, we construct a `SplitGraph` object from them.
+Once the two trees are reduced to their naive MCCs, we construct a `SplitGraph` object from them.

 !!! info "*SplitGraph* submodule"
     The `SplitGraph` type and some of the functions used below are in the *SplitGraph* submodule of *TreeKnit*.
 Access them by calling `using TreeKnit.SplitGraph` and preceding the calls by `SplitGraph.`

 The `SplitGraph` is a directed graph that is based on both trees, and has two kind of nodes:
-- leaf nodes correspond to leaves of the trees, and are identifier by integers.
+- leaf nodes correspond to leaves of the trees, and are identified by integers.
   They have as many ancestors as there are trees in the `SplitGraph`.
 - internal nodes, called `SplitNode`s, correspond to internal nodes in one of the two trees.
 A `color::Int` attribute identifies the tree to which they belong (*e.g.* 1 for the first tree, 2 for the second, etc...).
   They have only one ancestor, of the same color.